 If an endoscopy is performed soon after the patient first visits a doctor for symptoms, treatment is based on the results of the endoscopy:

-Reported cure rates for H. pylori range from 70 - 90% after triple therapy regimen (antibiotic plus PPI) treatment.
-Eradication rates are higher for sequential therapy and quadruple therapy regimens that include bismuth subsalicylate (PeptoBismol).
+Reported cure rates for H pylori range from 70% to 90% after triple therapy regimen (antibiotics plus PPI) treatment.
+Eradication rates are higher for when bismuth subsalicylate (Pepto-Bismol) is added to the regimen.
 The standard treatment regimen uses two antibiotics and a PPI:

-Patients typically take combination treatment for at least 14 days.
-A 7-day regimen is another option, but some research suggests that 14 days of therapy with antibiotics and PPIs is more effective at eradicating H. pylori.
-Sequential therapy may also be considered.
+Patients typically take combination treatment for 10 to 14 days.
+A 7-day regimen is another option, but some research suggests that 14 days of therapy with antibiotics and PPIs is more effective at eradicating H pylori.
+When quadruple therapy (without bismuth) is taken at the same time (concomitant therapy), cure rates appear similar to when the medicines are taken sequentially.

 In most cases, drug treatment relieves ulcer symptoms.
 However, symptom relief does not always indicate treatment success, just as persistent dyspepsia does not necessarily mean that treatment has failed.
 Heartburn and other GERD symptoms can get worse and require acid-suppressing medication.

-Failure.
-Treatment fails in about 10 - 20% of patients, typically when they do not follow their prescribed treatment.
+Treatment fails in about 10% to 20% of patients, typically when they do not follow their prescribed treatment.
 Compliance with standard antibiotic regimens may be poor for the following reasons:

-Re-infection after Successful Treatment.
 Studies in developed countries indicate that once the bacteria are eliminated, recurrence rates are below 1% per year.
-Re-infection with the bacteria is possible, however, in areas where the incidence of H. pylori is very high and sanitary conditions are poor.
-In such regions, re-infection rates are 6 - 15%.
+Re-infection with the bacteria is possible, however, in areas where the incidence of H pylori is very high and sanitary conditions are poor.
+In such regions, re-infection rates are 6% to 15%.

 If patients are diagnosed with NSAID-caused ulcers or bleeding, they should: